NVIDIAGameWorks/RTX-Path-Tracing/README.md

 Path Tracing SDK is a code sample that strives to embody years of ray tracing and neural graphics research and experience.
 It is intended as a starting point for a path tracer integration, as a reference for various integrated SDKs, and/or for learning and experimentation.

-The base path tracing implementation derives from NVIDIA’s [Falcor Research Path Tracer](https://github.com/NVIDIAGameWorks/Falcor), ported to approachable C++/HLSL [Donut framework](https://github.com/NVIDIAGameWorks/donut).
+The base path tracing implementation derives from NVIDIAâ€™s [Falcor Research Path Tracer](https://github.com/NVIDIAGameWorks/Falcor), ported to approachable C++/HLSL [Donut framework](https://github.com/NVIDIAGameWorks/donut).

 ## Features